fralau/mkdocs-macros-plugin/webdoc/docs/why.md

 The power and appeal of markdown comes from its extreme simplicity.

+!!!
+Warning
-> The downside of markdown's powerful simplicity is that its
-> expressiveness necessarily limited.
+    The downside of markdown's powerful simplicity is that its expressiveness necessarily limited.

-> What do you do if you want to enrich markdown pages with features like
-> buttons, fancy images, etc.?
+    What do you do if you want to enrich markdown pages with features like buttons, fancy images, etc.?

 ### Solution 1: Markdown extensions